Test PHP applications

 Generally, IntelliJ IDEA runs and debugs PHPUnit tests same way as other applications, by running the run/debug configurations you have created.
 When doing so, it passes the specified test class, file, or directory to the test runner.
 You can run unit testing locally and remotely depending on the chosen run configuration.

-To create and run unit tests on PHP applications, perform the following general steps:
+Create and run unit tests on PHP applications, perform the following general steps:

-- Write the unit tests to run.
+Write the unit tests to run.

-- Group the test to distinguish between testing in a production and in your development environment or to enable filtering tests by their authors.
+Group the test to distinguish between testing in a production and in your development environment or to enable filtering tests by their authors.

-- Launch unit tests with coverage by clicking the Run with coverage toolbar button and analyze the test coverage in the Coverage Tool Window.
+Launch unit tests with coverage by clicking the Run with coverage toolbar button and analyze the test coverage in the Coverage tool window.

 Debug unit tests by setting breakpoints where necessary and clicking Debug .
 For more information, refer to PHP debugging session.